-Thread count is the amount of threads woven into one square inch of fabric.
+Thread count is the number of threads woven into one square inch of fabric.
 When looking at the thread count you look at the number of threads there are in the product as this is a key factor in finding the perfect product for you.
-Here, I will show you how and why material thread count matters.
+Here, I will show you how and why material thread counts matter.

 Is thread count important?